sebastian-mutz/integrate/course/source/guide/guide.rst

 * **Raspberry Pi**: Basic knowledge of Raspberry Pis, electronics (experience with breadboards, soldering, sensors, jumper cables) is required for phase 3.

-Teachers are advised to carefully study the :doc:`syllabus section<../general/syllabus>` to determine if the course contents matches their qualifications.
+Teachers are advised to carefully study the :doc:`course specifics section<../general/syllabus>` to determine if the course contents matches their qualifications.

 Hardware and Software